ivsg-psu/Publications_Journals_2022RSS/README.md

 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources. -->

-1. Download the data files from: https://pennstateoffice365.sharepoint.com/:f:/s/IntelligentVehiclesandSystemsGroup-Active/Es98yD-dijpIkbBSH6HJoeQBCf0gjxuC3W7m2TcUfvynBw?e=OYc502  into the /Data folder.
+1. Download the data files from <a href="https://pennstateoffice365.sharepoint.com/:f:/s/IntelligentVehiclesandSystemsGroup-Active/Es98yD-dijpIkbBSH6HJoeQBCf0gjxuC3W7m2TcUfvynBw?e=OYc502"><strong>psu-ivsg data cetner</strong></a> into the /Data folder.

 2. Run the main script: